 Acidity and Alkalinity:

 Acidity is the Acid characteristics of the metals.
-Alkaline is the characteristic which neutralizes the acidity.
+Alkaline is the characteristic that neutralizes the acidity.
 Corrosion of steel is minimized by mentioning the boiler water alkaline.